Tarmean/tarmean.github.io/mutable_lenses.md

-[1]:Some people will give me side-eye about the `M ()` type.
+<a name="footnote1">1</a>: Some people will give me side-eye about the `M ()` type.
 The algorithm relies on deferring invariants so valid-by-construction types don't work, and indexed types are awkward in general.
 And extracting small named invariant-repairing functions is good for readability, actually.
 Thank you for coming to my ~~TED talk~~ tangent.